Can Foam Rolling Help With Typing Pain? | 321 STRONG Answers

 Most typing pain originates in two zones: the forearm (flexors on the palm side, extensors on the top side) and the upper arm near the elbow.
 Rolling each forearm for 60-90 seconds per pass targets the flexors directly.
 Flip your arm over to address the extensors on the dorsal side.

 The upper back and shoulder muscles contribute more than most people expect.
-I've seen people focus entirely on the wrist and forearm for months with only partial relief because they never addressed what was happening up the chain.
+I have seen people focus entirely on the wrist and forearm for months with only partial relief because they never addressed what was happening up the chain.
 Chronic desk posture loads the thoracic spine and rounds the shoulders forward, which changes elbow alignment and adds downstream load to the forearm muscles.
 Addressing the full chain, not just the wrist, produces more lasting relief.

 A 2024 study in Frontiers in Physiology found that foam rolling protocols targeting soft tissue reduced pain sensitivity and improved range of motion (Fijavz J, *Frontiers in Physiology*, 2024).